UNITED STATES

 8

 Triple-Net Leased Properties.
-The Company recognizes rental revenue in accordance with ASC 842, leases.
+The Company recognizes rental revenue in accordance with ASC 842, Leases.
 The Company's triple-net leases provide for periodic and determinable increases in rent.
 The Company recognizes rental revenues under these leases on a straight-line basis over the applicable lease term when collectability is probable.
 Recognizing rental income on a straight-line basis generally results in recognized revenues during the first half of a lease term exceeding the cash amounts contractually due from our tenants, creating a straight-line rent receivable that is included in the straight-line rent receivable on our consolidated balance sheets.
 In the event the Company cannot reasonably estimate the future collection of rent from one or more tenant(s) of the Company's facilities, rental income for the affected facilities is recognized only upon cash collection, and any accumulated straight-line rent receivable is expensed in the period in which the Company deems rent collection to no longer be probable.

 The following table presents the Company's Accounts receivable, net of allowance for the periods presented: